Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Introduction

-In this study, we investigate the quantum walk of the particles on the commensurate off-diagonal Aubry-Andr\'{e}-Harper (AAH) model with nearest-neighbor interaction using the digital quantum computer provided by IBM Q. Previously, this model has been theoretically examined in the context of quantum walk~\cite{PhysRevA.95.013619}, and more recently, it has been experimentally realized using superconducting qubit processors in the non-interacting limit~\cite{PhysRevLett.131.080401,Li2023}.
-In this study, we present a digital quantum simulation to explore the quantum walk within this model.
-We explore the quantum walk at the single particle level for various initial states, considering different hopping modulation strengths and phase factors.
-When a particle initiates the quantum walk from the lattice edge, we show the robustness of the edge state due to the topological nature of the AAH model and explore how the edge state is affected by the phase factor.
-Conversely, when a particle originates the quantum walk from the lattice bulk, we show the repulsion of the bulk walker from the edge, particularly noticeable with strong hopping modulation strength.
-Furthermore, we explore the quantum walk of the two particles with nearest-neighbour interaction.
-We show the repulsion effect in the quantum walk when two walker originate from the edge and bulk of the lattice due to interaction.
-Moreover, when two particles are positioned at nearest-neighbor sites and subjected to strong hopping modulation strength, they exhibit localization at these sites in the presence of interaction.
+We present a digital quantum simulation to explore the QW within the commensurate off-diagonal AAH model.
+We investigate various initial states at the single-particle level, considering different hopping modulation strengths and phase factors.
+When a particle initiates the QW from the lattice edge, we demonstrate the robustness of the edge state due to the topological nature of the AAH model and examine the influence of the phase factor on this edge state.
+Conversely, when a particle starts the QW from the lattice bulk, we observe repulsion from the edge, particularly with strong hopping modulation strength.
+We also investigate the QW of two particles with NN interaction.
+Although the non-interacting limit, particularly edge states and localization transitions within this model, has been experimentally realized using superconducting qubit processors~\cite{Li2023}, the effects of different initial states and particle interactions remain unexplored in the digital quantum computing.
+We show the repulsion effect in the QW when two walkers originate from the edge and bulk of the lattice due to the NN interaction.
+Additionally, when two particles are positioned at NN sites and subjected to strong hopping modulation strength, they exhibit localization in the presence of interaction.
 We study these properties by calculating density evolution, correlation, and participation entropy.